hansumane/myname/README.md

-# C program which prints its name
+# C program that prints its name

 ## How to use